 If interested in nearby trout fishing, Fall Creek and Fall Creek Reservoir also are stocked with trout and the Middle Fork Willamette River has a noteworthy fishery for wild trout, especially for catch-and-release angling farther upstream.

 The smallmouths tend to average on the small side here, but fair fish can be found and all smallmouth are dogged fighters.

 Look for these fish near rocky cover, which is common here.
 One good spot is along the dam, reached both by shore and boat.
 The rocks near the fishing access at the covered bridge also produce smallies.

 If you are interested in learning about the region’s smallmouth fisheries, check out Best Smallmouth Bass Fishing in Western Oregon.

 These big-mouthed cousins prefer softer bottoms, weeds and woody cover over rocky structure.

-Try coves and other shallow areas for the largemouth, which may be harder to find here but can be caught in larger sizes if you do locate fish.
+Try coves and other shallow or weedy areas for the largemouth, which may be harder to find here but can be caught in larger sizes if you do locate fish.